MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 ### Deployment for unpackaged apps (experimental feature)

-This release introduces new experimental deployment features for unpackaged apps (that is, apps that do not use MSIX for their deployment technology).
+This release introduces new experimental deployment features for unpackaged apps.
 Unpackaged apps can now dynamically take a dependency on the Windows App SDK runtime packages so you can continue using your existing MSI or setup program for app deployment.
 This is available through the following features:

 - Standalone installer for Windows App SDK.
 - MSIX package bundle that includes dynamic dependencies functionality.